 systemctl start pcsd

-• Allow pacemaker in firewall of both nodes refer.
+, the output should be something like shown below. - Allow pacemaker in firewall of both nodes refer.

 firewall-cmd --permanent --add-service=high-availability